 • Three hours per week of customized individual Russian lessons taught by trained native speakers

-• Pleasant, well-equipped working environment in the "first American home in Russia"
+• Pleasant, well-equipped working environment in a new building

 • Substantial assistance from the very knowledgeable and supportive Russian staff

 • Applicants must have, at a minimum, completed a Bachelor's degree before the beginning of the contract period, and be able to teach American English.